Anderson University (South Carolina): College of Arts and Sciences

-Undergraduate programs under the College of Arts and Science consist of biochemistry, biology, communication, creative writing, English literature, history, liberal studies, mathematics, political science, psychology, and Spanish.
-The program challenges students to critical thinking, communication, and rhetoric.
+Undergraduate programs under the College of Arts and Science consist of biochemistry, biology, communication, creative writing, English literature, writing and digital studies, history, liberal studies, mathematics, political science, psychology, and Spanish.
 The Center for Undergraduate Cancer Research is also part of the college and was established in 2009 to facilitate undergraduate research in search of a cure for cancers.
-Working under the direction of full-time faculty, students conduct studies and publish results.
 The center is located on the nearby campus of AnMed Health Medical Center.

 College of Business

-The College of Business conducts undergraduate and graduate programs.
+The College of Business offers both undergraduate and graduate programs.
 Undergraduate programs consist of business administration, accounting, human resource administration, and marketing.

 College of Christian Studies

 The College of Christian Studies comprises undergraduate degree programs and graduate programs through its Clamp Divinity School.

-Undergraduate programs include Bachelor of Arts and the online Bachelor of Christian Studies.

-The Clamp Divinity School (originally Clamp Graduate School of Christian Ministry was launched in 2009 and renamed in 2014); offers graduate degree programs: Master of Divinity (M.Div.), Master of Ministry (M.Min.), Master of Ministry Management (M.M.M.), Master of Arts in Biblical and Theological Studies (M.A.B.T.S.), Doctor of Ministry, and the Doctor of Philosophy in Leadership (ministry track).
+The Clamp Divinity School was launched in 2009 and offers graduate degree programs: Master of Divinity (M.Div.), Master of Ministry (M.Min.), Master of Ministry Management (M.M.M.), Master of Arts in Biblical and Theological Studies (M.A.B.T.S.), Doctor of Ministry, and the Doctor of Philosophy in Leadership (ministry track).
 The purpose of the Clamp school is to offer training in ministry in preparation for leading churches.
 The school is named after David T. Clamp who contributed an $8 million naming gift in 2008.

 College of Education

-The College of Education prepares students to become public educators with Judeo-Christian values.
-Undergraduate programs consists of early childhood education, elementary education and secondary education.
+The College of Education prepares students to become public educators.
+Undergraduate programs consist of early childhood education, elementary education and secondary education.
 Upon completion of the undergraduate program the teacher licensure can be initiated through South Carolina Department of Education.
 The graduate program in education prepares teachers to become principals or certified teachers.
-The Teaching Fellows program of the College of Education annually sends students to teach in China and host a storytelling event on campus.
-Up to $6,000 in annual scholarships are provided under the Teaching Fellows program for students planning to teach in South Carolina.

 College of Engineering

-In 2020, the university's board of trustees established a college of engineering which will offer majors beginning fall 2021 in electrical, mechanical, and computer engineering.
+The College of Engineering was established in 2021 and awards degrees in general, electrical, mechanical, and computer engineering.

 College of Health Professions

 The School of Nursing, School of Physical Therapy, School of Allied Health, and the School of Human Performance comprise the College of Health Professions.
 The schools offer undergraduate programs in nursing, kinesiology, and human services.
 Graduate programs are offered in nursing (MSN and DNP) and physical therapy (DPT).
-The Center for Medical Simulations offers realistic experience for students in nursing or physical therapy.
-The Center provides human-scale replicas of patients that simulate a variety of conditions.